Chlamydo/personal_website3/_tabs/about.md

 ---
 # the default layout is 'page'
-icon: fas fa-info-circle
+icon: fas fa-bug
-order: 4
+order: 3
 ---

 > Hey, I am currently doing a Phd in symmetric cryptanalysis at Inria Paris !